Peiran Xiao

 I study the optimal design of ratings to motivate agent investment in quality when transfers are unavailable.
 The principal designs a rating scheme that maps the agent’s quality to a (possibly stochastic) score.
 The agent has private information about his ability, which determines his cost of investment, and chooses the quality level.
 The market observes the score and offers a wage equal to the agent’s expected quality.
 For example, a school incentivizes learning through a grading policy that discloses the student’s quality to the job market.

-I reduce the principal’s problem to the design of an interim wage function of quality.
+I reduce the principal’s problem to the design of an interim wage as a function of quality.
 When restricted to deterministic ratings, I provide necessary and sufficient conditions for the optimality of simple pass/fail tests and lower censorship.
-In particular, when the principal’s objective is expected quality, pass/fail tests (lower censorship) are optimal if the agent’s ability is concentrated at the top (around the mode) of the distribution.
+In particular, when the principal’s objective is expected quality, pass/fail tests are optimal if the agent’s ability distribution is concentrated towards the top, while lower censorship is optimal if the ability distribution is concentrated towards the mode.
 The results generalize existing results in optimal delegation with voluntary participation, as pass/fail tests (lower censorship) correspond to take-it-or-leave-it offers (threshold delegation).
-Additionally, I provide sufficient conditions for pass/fail tests and lower censorship to remain optimal without restriction to deterministic ratings.
-Pass/fail tests remain optimal for quality maximization if the ability distribution is increasingly more concentrated at the top.
+Additionally, I provide sufficient conditions for deterministic ratings to remain optimal when stochastic ratings are allowed.

 “If everyone stands on tiptoe, no one sees better.”